zhemao/hodgepodge/README.markdown

 ## sanitize

 A C program that removes non-ascii characters and non-printing characters from a text file.
 Command-line usage is the same as for eliminate.
+`make sanitize` to compile

 ## importer.py